TECHNOLOGY, LAW, AND LEADERSHIP IMPORTANT COURSE INFORMATION – FALL 2020

 Since strands one and two are, by necessity and design, somewhat dark in their implications for new lawyers, a final strand is leadership and related skills and competencies.
 What should new lawyers (and all new professionals) learn to do in order to maximize their opportunities for professional success, happiness, and impact?
 A traditional law degree is not enough.

+A fuller description of the goals of the course is this.
 In Technology, Law, and Leadership, you will:

 - Acquire a basic understanding of the threats, challenges, and opportunities associated with the modern legal profession, with being a lawyer, and with law in society;